nvmax/FluxComfyDiscordbot/readme.md

     * Persistant lora information is stored in sqlite3 database.
     * Trigger words are now persistant.
     * Now supports Huggingface (you will need to add the trigger words yourself for HF LoRA's)
+    * Now has a reset lora button, this will wipe all loras from the list. (will not delete the lora files)
+    * has 5 space jump for listed loras, double arrows will jump the item in list 5 spaces up or down.
+    * Loras are now instantly available on the bot as soon as they are added to the list.

   * This tool will allow you to configure your LoRA's with a simple gui, it will also allow you to download new LoRA's from Civitai and Huggingface.
   * Open lora_editor.py  using "python lora_editor.py", it will open a gui window.